Ryan Neal

-Ryan Christopher Neal (born December 24, 1995) is an American football strong safety for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Southern Illinois.
+Ryan Christopher Neal (born December 24, 1995) is an American professional football safety.
+He played college football for the Southern Illinois Salukis, and has been a member of the Philadelphia Eagles, Atlanta Falcons, Seattle Seahawks, and Tampa Bay Buccaneers while in the NFL.

 College career

 Neal played four seasons at Southern Illinois, compiling 226 career tackles, 6.5 tackles for loss, five interceptions and 19 passes defensed.
 As a senior, Neal led the team with three interceptions and tied for the team lead with 84 tackles and was named honorable mention All-Missouri Valley Football Conference.

 Professional career

 Philadelphia Eagles

 Neal signed with the Philadelphia Eagles as an undrafted free agent on April 28, 2018.
 He was waived by the team during training camp on August 6, 2018.

 Atlanta Falcons

 Neal was signed by the Atlanta Falcons on August 11, 2018.
 However, he failed to make the 53-man roster out of training camp and was subsequently re-signed by the Falcons to the team's practice squad on September 2, 2018.
 Neal was promoted to the Falcons active roster on November 28, 2018.
-Neal made his NFL debut on December 9, 2018, in a 34-20 loss to the Green Bay Packers, playing on special teams in the only regular season appearance of his rookie season.
+Neal made his NFL debut on December 9, 2018, in a 34–20 loss to the Green Bay Packers, playing on special teams in the only regular season appearance of his rookie season.
 Neal was waived by the Falcons as part of the team's final roster cuts on August 31, 2019.